 Mature projects needing capital can be addressed to the Innovation fund.

 Also an initiative of François Cornelis, the Innovation Fund sa/nv invests in innovative startups and companies active in the field of chemistry and life sciences.
-The Fund has been created in February 2015 with an initial capital of 13 million EUR.
+The Fund has been created in February 2015 and its capital amount presently to 28,4 million EUR.
 Through its investors and partners, extra capital is accessible for projects with a strong innovative character, from early stage on.

 The Circle and the Fund are distinct entities.
 But obviously, the Award, the Circle and the Fund form together ‘a one-stop shop’ for start-ups and innovative companies in the chemical sector.